-Using data from 2018-2019, the student population is 21.5% African-American, 4.2% Anglo, 0.8% Asian, and 72.3% Hispanic.
+Using data from the PEIMS snapshot on 01/18/2023, the student population is 22.04% African-American, 2.82% white, 0.49% Asian, and 73.3% Hispanic.
 The staff population is 48.8% African American, 20.4% Anglo, 6.4% Asian, and 19.3% Hispanic, with an average of 11.9 years of experience.
 We have 100% of Highly Qualified teachers and 100% of highly qualified paraprofessionals.
 The overall mobility rate for the campus is approximately 8.8%.
 The average daily attendance rate for students is 96.29%.
-The average daily attendance rate for staff is 92.9%.

-By the end of the 2019-2020 school year, Cobb served 499 English Language Learner students, approximately 70 students in the Gifted and Talented program, 74 students were identified for 504 services, 66 R.T.I. students were on Tier 2 interventions, and 127 students served through special education services (10.2%).
+According to PEIMS data collected on 01/18/2023, Cobb served 482 emergent bilingual students, approximately 59 students in the Gifted and Talented program, 42 students were identified for 504 services, and 122 students served through special education services.

-In 2017-2018 and 2018-2019, Cobb received a rating of F in the area of academic growth (2A) in Domain 2.
-In 2018-2019, we also received a rating of D in Closing the Gaps.
-This year we will focus our attention on helping students make growth in the areas of reading and math.
+In 2021-2022 Cobb received an overall rating of B however we received a rating of F in the area of academic growth (2A) in Domain 2.
+This year we will continue to focus our attention on helping students make growth in the areas of reading and math.
 Teachers will track their students' growth across campus and district assessments and use this data to prepare lessons that target their students' weaknesses.
+Teachers will also conduct targeted small groups based on students' data.